pereiramemo/BiG-MEx/README.md

 All container images will be downloaded automatically the first time you run the scripts.

 ## Documentation
-The run_bgc_\*.bash scripts run the container images, which include all the code, dependencies, and data used in the analysis.
+These run_bgc_\*.bash scripts run the container images, which include all the code, dependencies, and data used in the analyses.
 When using [docker](https://www.docker.com/), if your user is not in the [docker group](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user) in Linux or Mac OS, the run_bgc_\*.bash scripts have to be executed with sudo.

 ### 1. bgc_profiler
 This module first runs [UProC](http://uproc.gobics.de/) using a BGC domain database.
 It takes as an input metagenomic unassembled data and outputs the BGC domain counts profile.
-Then, based on the [bgcpred](https://github.com/pereiramemo/bgcpred) R package and using the BGC domains as predictor variables, it computes the BGC class abundance profile.
+Then, based on the [bgcpred](https://github.com/pereiramemo/bgcpred) R package and using the BGC domain counts as predictor variables, it computes the BGC class abundance profile.

 See help
 ```